-UTI in Cats: Symptoms, Treatment, and Cost
+UTI in Cats: Symptoms, Treatment, Cost (2026 Guide)

 Urinary tract infections (UTIs) cause painful, frequent urination in cats.
 Symptoms include blood in urine, straining in the litter box, and accidents outside the box.
 Requires antibiotics - cannot resolve on its own.